Last Updated on December 20, 2022 by admin

 Address: 400 Broad St, Seattle, WA 98109

-Operating hours vary by day of the week and time of year, so it’s important that you check the official website to see hours of operation on the day you want to visit.
+Operating hours at the Space Needle vary by day of the week and time of year, so it’s important that you check the official website to see hours of operation on the day you want to visit.
 The last entry is 45 minutes before closing time.

 Parking in downtown Seattle can sometimes be stressful.
 If you’re bringing your own vehicle, we recommend that you park at the Seattle Center’s 5th Avenue N Parking Garage.
 (It’s a quick walk from there to the Space Needle.)
 You can also take the monorail, bus, or a ride share.